How disciplined segmentation and focused execution unlocked scalable growth

 Tyos was brought in to help Qonto identify the segments where it could win deeply, not just grow broadly.

-The work started with rigorous segmentation, not assumptions:
+The work began with rigorous segmentation, not assumptions:

 - 50+ qualitative interviews with SMB owners across multiple segments

-- full analysis of Qonto’s install base to identify early cohorts showing strong retention, expansion, and acquisition efficiency
+- full analysis of Qonto’s install base to identify early cohorts with strong retention, expansion, and acquisition efficiency

-- scoring segments across ARR potential, depth, acquisition velocity, feature fit, competitive pressure, and willingness to pay
+- segment scoring across ARR potential, depth, acquisition velocity, feature fit, competitive pressure, and willingness to pay

-The outcome: a clear view of which segments could sustain scale—and which should be deprioritized.
+The result was a clear view of which segments could support scale and which should be deprioritised.

 Turning focus into execution

-Qonto needed to discover how to win those segments.
+Qonto also needed to learn how to win those priority segments.

 Tyos helped install an execution rhythm to do exactly that:

-- iterative growth-hacking sprints focused only on the priority segments
+- iterative growth sprints focused only on the priority segments

 - systematic testing of acquisition channels, messages, and offers